How to Manage Web Sites

 - FTPS Diagnostic Logs – Specifies the FTPS location of the web site’s diagnostic logs if diagnostic logging is enabled on the Configure management page.

-- Location – Specifies the physical region of the datacenter that hosts the web site.
+- Location – Specifies the region of the datacenter that hosts the web site.

 - Subscription Name – Specifies the subscription name that the web site is associated with.

+This tab appears only if you have set up deployment from source control.
 The Deployments management page provides a summary of all deployments made to the web site using your publishing method of choice.
-If no deployments have been made and GIT publishing has been configured for the web site, the Deployments management page provides information describing how to use GIT to deploy your web application to the web site.
+If Git publishing has been configured for the web site but no deployments have been made, the Deployments management page provides information describing how to use GIT to deploy your web application to the web site.

 The Configure management page is used to set application specific settings including:

-- Domain Names - View or add additional custom domain names for a web site that is in Shared or Reserved mode.
+- Domain Names - View or add additional custom domain names for a web site.
+Custom domain names can only be used in Shared or Standard mode.

-- Deployments - Use these settings to configure deployments.
+- Deployments - This section appears only if you have enabled deployment from source control.
+Use these settings to configure deployments.

 - Application Diagnostics - Set options for gathering diagnostic information for a web application that supports logging.
 You can choose to log to the file system or to a Windows Azure Storage account, and choose a logging level to specify the amount of information gathered.

-- Site Diagnostics – Set logging options for gathering diagnostic information for your web site.
+- Site Diagnostics – Set logging options for gathering diagnostic information for your web site, or enable Visual Studio 2012 or Visual Studio 2013 to debug your web site remotely for a maximum of 48 hours.

-- Monitoring - For web sites in Reserved mode, test the availability of HTTP or HTTPS endpoints from geo-distributed locations.
+- Monitoring - For web sites in Standard mode, test the availability of HTTP or HTTPS endpoints from geo-distributed locations.

 - App Settings – Specify name/value pairs that will be loaded by your web application on start up.
 For .NET sites, these settings will be injected into the web site’s .NET configuration AppSettings at runtime, overriding existing settings.
 For PHP and Node web sites, these settings will be available as environment variables at runtime.